aseeds10/sqlalchemy-challenge/README.md

 ## Installation
 1. Clone the repository
 3. Install dependencies (ie. SQLAlchemy ORM queries, Pandas, and Matplotlib)
-4. Run set-up file then analysis file.
+4. Run jupyter file for set-up and analysis.
+5. Run app.py to get json version of information from jupyter file.

 ## Acknowledgments
 - Used Xpert Learning Assistant for assistance debugging.